ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/rolling-index-deployment.markdown

 {NOTE: }

-* Rolling Index Deployment is the deployment of indexing gradually, one cluster node at a time, to ensure the cluster's availability and performance.
+* Rolling Index Deployment is the gradual deployment of indexing, one cluster node at a time, to ensure the cluster's availability and performance.
-* While a node performs indexing, the cluster may reassign its tasks to other nodes if needed.
+* While a node performs indexing, the cluster may reassign its tasks to other nodes.

 * In this page:
   * [](../indexes/using-analyzers#understanding-analyzers)